Creating session report templates

 2. Select Delete.

-6. Using Session Types Across the Platform
+6. Using Session Categories Across the Platform

 • Session creation forms